Human Rights Organisations in Turkey Condemn Treatments Following Operation Peace Spring

 The joint-statement reads:

-As human rights organizations, we are concerned over the consequences of the Operation Peace Spring launched on October 9, 2019, that has resulted in the curtailing of rights and freedoms, most severely the right to freedom of expression, and put immense pressure on civil society.
+As human rights organisations, we are concerned over the consequences of the Operation Peace Spring launched on October 9, 2019, that has resulted in the curtailing of rights and freedoms, most severely the right to freedom of expression, and put immense pressure on civil society.

 The police intervention against the Saturday Mothers’ 759th gathering held on October 12, the first Saturday after the beginning of the operation, the investigations launched against MPs who called the operation “a war”, the arrests of 24 people out of 186 who had been taken into custody within one week because of their social media posts according to the information provided by the Ministry of Interior, are of concern to civil society.
 These practices pose a threat to the right to freedom of expression and the right to freedom of assembly and protest enshrined in the Constitution and related law.